GraphQLGuide/book/text/bg.md

 Pros of making a web app:

 - We don’t need to have multiple codebases for desktop web and mobile.
-We can make our desktop web app a responsive PWA that works on mobile, or if we choose to have a separate mobile site (like `m.oursite.com`), we can at least share a lot of the code.
+We can make our desktop web app a responsive PWA that works on mobile, or, if we choose to have a separate mobile site (like `m.oursite.com`), we can at least share a lot of the code.
 - Publishing is easier:
   - We aren’t subject to app store rules and review processes.
-  - Our users don’t have to update the app to get the newest version—the newest version is loaded when they open our website (or if we’re using a service worker, they might get the new version the second time the open the site, depending on our implementation).
+  - Our users don’t have to update the app to get the newest version—the newest version is loaded when they open our website (or if we’re using a service worker, they might get the new version the second time they open the site, depending on our implementation).

 Pros of making a native app: